Gareth McAuley

 Gareth Gerald McAuley (/məˈkɔːli/ mə-KAW-lee; born 5 December 1979) is a Northern Irish former professional footballer who played as a centre back.
 He represented Northern Ireland at senior international level, being capped on 80 occasions and scoring nine times.
 He is the manager of the Northern Ireland national under-19 football team.

 McAuley began his career playing in Northern Irish football with Linfield, Ballyclare Comrades, Crusaders and Coleraine before joining English side Lincoln City in the summer of 2004.
 He impressed enough at Sincil Bank to earn a move to Championship side Leicester City.
 He moved on to Ipswich Town in June 2008 following Leicester's relegation and then on to Premier League side West Bromwich Albion in July 2011.
 McAuley won West Brom's player of the year award for the 2012–13 season.

 Club career

 Early career

 McAuley was born in Larne, County Antrim.
-He began his career at Linfield and spent some time in early 2000 on loan at Ballyclare Comrades.
+He started out playing for Lisburn Youth being picked up by Linfield and spent some time in early 2000 on loan at Ballyclare Comrades.
 After four years at Linfield, he moved to Crusaders in the summer of 2000.
 After two successful seasons, he moved to Coleraine.